mleku/realy/README.md

     go build --ldflags '-extldflags "-static"' -o ~/bin/realy ./cmd/realy/.

 will place it into your `~/bin/` directory, and it will work on any system of the same architecture with the same glibc major version (has been 2 for a long time).

+## Birb chat client dependencies

+You can follow the [directions](https://gioui.org/doc/install) from gioui.org or if you are running an ubuntu/debian based linux distribution use the script [here](gio/ubuntu_install.sh)

 ## Configuration